What Is A Cholesteatoma?

 Large or complicated cholesteatomas usually require surgical treatment to protect the patient from serious complications.
 Hearing and balance tests and CAT scans of the mastoid may be necessary.
 These tests are performed to determine the hearing level remaining in the ear and the extent of destruction the cholesteatoma has caused.
 Surgery is performed under general anesthesia in most cases.
 The primary purpose of the surgery is to remove the cholesteatoma and infection and achieve an infection-free, dry ear.
 Sometimes the surgery can be necessary urgently, as in the case of a bone erosion penetrating the skull base, near to the dura, or lining of the brain.
 Hearing preservation or restoration is the second goal of surgery.
 In cases of severe ear destruction, reconstruction may not be possible.
 Facial nerve repair or procedures to control dizziness are rarely required.
 Reconstruction of the middle ear is not always possible in one operation, and therefore, a second operation may be performed six to twelve months later.
 The second operation will attempt to restore hearing and, at the same time, inspect the middle ear space and mastoid for residual cholesteatoma.

 Follow-up office visits after surgical treatment are necessary and important because cholesteatoma sometimes recurs.
-In cases where a large bony cavity has been created, office visits every few months are needed in order to clean out the cavity and prevent new infections.
+In cases where a large bony cavity has been created, office visits every few months are needed to clean out the cavity and prevent new infections.
 In some patients, there must be lifelong periodic ear examinations.

 Cholesteatoma Treatment in Denver, CO

-Cholesteatoma is a serious but treatable ear condition which can only be diagnosed by medical examination.
+Cholesteatoma is a serious but treatable ear condition that can only be diagnosed by medical examination.
 Persisting earache, ear drainage, ear pressure, hearing loss, dizziness, or facial muscle weakness signals the need for evaluation by an otolaryngologist-head and neck surgeon.

 Read Our Blog